codeBodger/CISC-108-Final-Project/README.md

 - [ ] Increase the speed that the boulders fall as the player gets more correct
 - [x] If the player presses `escape`, end the game
 - [x] Display the score to the user near the right of the screen
-- [ ] Display a list with the numbers that correspond to each scale type below the score
+- [ ] Display a list with the keys that correspond to each scale type below the score
 - [ ] If the player presses `space`, pause the game and blur the boulders

 #### Milestone 3